SalesforceSFDC/Apex/Triggers/README.md

 ````

  * ``Custom transactional logic - logic that occurs over the entire transaction, not just with a single record or object.``

+Utility class - a class that defines a set of methods that perform common, often re-used functions.
+Most utility classes define these common methods under static scope.

+Static variable -